 Complete these lines only if you are a nonresident employee who worked part of the year outside of the JEDD but your employer withheld JEDD tax.
+Please note: the Columbus Division of Income Tax will not grant refund requests for withholding paid to Columbus in accordance with C.C.C.
+362.011 and Ohio H.B.
+197, section 29.

-Lines 13-21 are based on a work year of 260 days (representing five (5) days per week times 52 weeks).
+Lines 13-22 are based on a work year of 260 days (representing five (5) days per week times 52 weeks).
 If your schedule differs from this, adjust the formula accordingly.
 Sick, vacation and holiday pay are taken into account by the formula.

-i. attach a list of all dates and addresses you worked out of the JEDD; and ii. have your employer complete the certification at the bottom of page 3.
+- i. attach a list of all dates and addresses you worked out of the JEDD; and - ii. have your employer complete the certification at the bottom of page 3.